bdulac/bdulac.github.io/_posts/2014-09-23-apple-ssl-case.md

 	We, French people, tend to be very verbose in our texts.
 At school, we are taught to be concise.
 We do not succeed in any case.
 How would it be possible in code ?
 Think about <a href="https://dev.twitter.com/overview/api/counting-characters">Twitter 140 characters</a>.
 Just think about what a French journalists  <a href="http://www.slate.fr/story/41689/140-signes-twitter-fin-google">could write in 2011</a>.
 Nowadays, very few journalist still criticize the system.
 Conciseness can be very useful.
 </p>
 <p>
-	Why don't compilers warn when a function exceeds 100 lines (or any number suits you) ?
+	Why don't compilers warn when a function exceeds 100 lines (or any number that suits you) ?
 </p>